omegaml/omegaml/docs/source/guide/datasets/outofcore/mdfapply.rst

 .. _MongoDB's aggregate: https://docs.mongodb.com/manual/reference/method/db.collection.aggregate/#db.collection.aggregate

-omega|ml provides a rich aggregation framework that leverages `MongoDB's aggregate`_ operator while keeping the ease-of-use of Pandas syntax.
+omega-ml provides a rich aggregation framework that leverages `MongoDB's aggregate`_ operator while keeping the ease-of-use of Pandas syntax.
 Typical Pandas aggregation operations like group-by and descriptive statistics have direct equivalents in omegal|ml with the same or very similar syntax, using :code:`MDataFrame.groupby`: